layer5io/layer5/collections/_projects/image-hub.md

         <h3>
         Purpose and Overview
         </h3>
         <p>Image Hub is a sample application written to run on Consul for exploring WebAssembly modules used as Envoy filters.
-This demo application has been enabled by experimental works of Nic Jackson of HashiCorp, and Kanishkar J, Lee Calcote, and other contributors of Layer5.
+This demo application has been enabled by the experimental work of Nic Jackson (HashiCorp), Kanishkar J, Lee Calcote, and other contributors of Layer5.
         </p>
         </div>
     </div>